 Stomach cancer is treated with surgery, chemotherapy, radiation, or a combination of these.
 Surgical options depend on the extent of cancer within the stomach and include partial or total gastrectomy (removal of the stomach).

 Radiation and chemotherapy may be used before or after surgery to target the stomach's growing cancer cells.
-Two medications commonly used for chemotherapy in gastric cancer patients include Fluorouracil (5-FU) and cisplatin (Platinol).
+Medications commonly used for chemotherapy in gastric cancer patients include Fluorouracil (5-FU), Trastuzumab, and cisplatin (Platinol).
 In advanced cases of gastric cancer, surgery or chemotherapy may be used to alleviate symptoms.
 This is known as supportive care or palliative care.